Ranking hierarchical multi-label classification results with mLPRs: A Ranking Algorithm Based on Estimated mLPRs

+{ We estimate $\bP(Y_i | Y_{pa(i)})$, $\bP(Y_i)$, $\bP(S_i | Y_i)$, and $\bP(Y_i | S_i)$ using a training set consisting of $M_{tr}$ objects.
+Each object is represented by $K$ classifier scores ($\bf S$) and $K$ true class labels ($\bf Y$) corresponding to the $K$ classes.
+The $M$ objects are assumed to follow an i.i.d. distribution, with $\bf S$ and $\bf Y$ satisfying the probability properties (i), (ii), and (iii) described in Section \ref{sec:notation_model}.
+Following previous notations, let $i = (m - 1) \cdot K + k$, where $m$ represents the object index and $k$ the class index.
+This results in a total of $n_{tr} = K \cdot M_{tr}$ classification cases, with each associated with a true class label and a classifier score. }

+We estimate $\bP(Y_k | Y_{pa(k)})$ as the proportion of positive objects in class $k$ among those whose parent classes are positive. $\bP(Y_k)$ is calculated as the proportion of objects labeled as positive for class $k$ out of the total number of objects.
+For $\bP(S_i | Y_i)$, we model $\bP(S_i | Y_i = 0)$ and $\bP(S_i | Y_i = 1)$ as two Gaussian distributions, following the approach of \citet{decoro2007bayesian}.
+To estimate $\bP(Y_i | S_i)$, we adopt the method proposed by \citet{jiang2014}, which trains a model based on kernel density estimators for $\bP(S_i | Y_i = 0)$ and $\bP(S_i)$.
+For a new object with known classifier scores but unknown labels, we input the scores into the trained models to compute $\bP(S_i | Y_i)$ and $\bP(Y_i | S_i)$.
+The estimated mLPRs for the new object are then obtained by applying sum-product message passing to Formula (b) or Formula (c) in \eqref{eq:mLPR}.

+{The key difference between Formula (c) and Formula (b) lies in the quantity that needs to be estimated: Formula (c) requires estimating $\bP(Y_i | S_i)$, whereas Formula (b) requires estimating $\bP(S_i | Y_i)$.
+As discussed in detail by Jiang et. al (2014), the estimation of $\bP(Y_i | S_i)$ is more reliable than that of $\bP(S_i | Y_i)$ \citep{jiang2014}.
+The latter is highly sensitive to both the arrangement of the data and the complexity of its distribution.
+In particular, if the training samples are concentrated within one or two short intervals and sparse elsewhere, the estimation for $\bP(S_i | Y_i)$ becomes much less reliable.
+Therefore, throughout the rest of this article, we use Formula (c) to estimate mLPRs rather than Formula (b).
+For comparisons of the two approaches, see Supplement D.4.
+The following theorem provides the convergence rate of the estimation based on Formula (c).}

-We estimate LPRs by applying the method provided in \citet{jiang2014} and estimate $\bP(Y_i | \bdvY_{pa(i)})$ and $\bP(Y_i)$ using the empirical proportions (i.e., counting the number of objects with $Y_k = 1$ to estimate $\bP(Y_k)$).
-Then, we use these estimates to obtain an estimator $\widehat{mLPR}$ of mLPR by applying sum--product message-passing to \eqref{eq:LPR} with respect to $\mG$ \citep{wainwright2008graphical}. \begin{theorem} Under Assumptions A1, A2, and A3 given in Appendix \ref{appendix:proof_mLPR_rate}, by employing the kernel density estimator to estimate $LPR$ values (estimating the densities of $F_{0,k}$ and $F_{1,k}$ and thereby obtaining $LPR$) and employing the empirical estimators to estimate $\bP(Y_i)$ values and $\bP(Y_i|\bdvY_{pa(i)})$ values, it follows that with probability at least $1 - C_1 \cdot K\cdot 2^{d}/{M}$
+\begin{theorem} { Under Assumptions A1, A2, A3 provided in Supplement E.1, where A1 indicates densities of $F_{0,k}$ and $F_{1,k}$ are bounded, $k=1, \ldots, K$; A2 provides some mild regularity conditions on the kernel used in the kernel density estimation, and A3 suggests the kernel bandwidth is chosen to be $[(\log M_{tr})/M_{tr}]^{1/3}$,} by employing kernel density estimators to estimate $\bP(Y_i | S_i)$ values and employing the empirical estimators to estimate $\bP(Y_i)$ values and $\bP(Y_i|Y_{pa(i)})$ values, it follows that with probability at least $1 - C_1 \cdot K\cdot 2^{d}/{M_{tr}}$

 where $d$ is the maximum degree of nodes in $\mG$, and $C_1$ and $C_2$ are positive constants that depend on the densities corresponding to the $F_{1,k}$ and $F_{0,k}$ values. \end{theorem}